PDF Print

 Webmail

-Webmail falls into two categories: (1) a web based front end to an email system controlled by the academy, school or the LA and (2) a publicly available webmail system the best known of which are Hotmail and Yahoomail.
+Webmail falls into two categories: (1) a web based front end to an email system controlled by the academy or school and (2) a publicly available webmail system.

 Our policy on these is actually very simple although the effects of it may be contentious to some users.